Tobramycin/ dexamethasone drops

 Brand Name: TobraDex ST

-Tobramycin/dexamethasone drops is used for:
+Tobramycin/ dexamethasone drops are used for:

 Treating certain types of eye inflammation where a bacterial infection exists or may develop.

-Do NOT use tobramycin/dexamethasone drops if:
+Do NOT use tobramycin/ dexamethasone drops if:

 - you are allergic to any ingredient in tobramycin/dexamethasone drops